A Water Efficiency Dataset for African Data Centers

-Interestingly, given the same AI model, 8 out of the 11 selected African countries consume less water than the global average, mainly because of lower water intensities for electricity generation.
+Interestingly, given the same AI model, 9 of the 11 selected African countries consume less water than the global average, mainly because of lower water intensities for electricity generation.
 In particular, Libya and Tunisia have an even lower water consumption than the U.S. average, largely due to their reliance on natural gas with low water intensity.
 However, Ethiopia and the Republic of the Congo, whose electricity grids rely almost entirely on hydroelectric generation, exhibit substantially higher water consumption than the global average due to high reservoir evaporation.
-Our dataset is publicly available on \href{https://huggingface.co/datasets/masterlion/WaterEfficientDatasetForAfricanCountries/tree/main}{Hugging Face}.
+Our dataset is publicly available.\footnote{ \url{https://huggingface.co/datasets/PengfeiLi/WaterEfficientDatasetForAfricanDataCenters}}

 \blfootnote{\Noah{This version of the manuscript corrects an earlier minor data processing error that affected some of our onsite water usage effectiveness (WUE) numbers.
 Because total water use is dominated by offsite water consumption, our overall findings remain similar, although the rankings of some countries have shifted.
 All other data, including the energy estimates described in Section 4, remain unchanged and were based on public sources available as of mid-2024, when the original manuscript was written.}}